Azure/azure-powershell/src/KeyVault/KeyVault/help/Remove-AzKeyVaultAccessPolicy.md

 ### -ServicePrincipalName
 Specifies the service principal name of the application whose permissions you want to remove.
-Specify the application ID, also known as client ID, registered for the application in Azure Active Directory.
+Specify the application ID, also known as client ID, registered for the application in Microsoft Entra ID.

 ```yaml
 Type: System.String